When was Telemedicine Invented? History of Telemedicine

 To answer your question, when was telemedicine invented?
 It is not a newer term to medical healthcare professionals and industry.
 It has existed in different forms since the 1950s, per specific data.

 Many professional health-related education universities and hospitals use telephones to share electronic information and electronic health records, consult patients, and share images across geographical boundaries.
-In 1925, a cool concept like teledactyl was hit by Inventor Hugo Gernsback.
-He through it envisioned to offer video game-like controllers to assess patients remotely.
+In 1925, a cool concept like teledactyl came through Inventor Hugo Gernsback.
+He envisioned offering video game-like controllers to assess patients remotely.

 The main goal of Telemedicine was to connect with patients who reside in rural areas and deliver best-in-class medical care, as if they were physically present in a full medical care facility. eVisit was the developer of a patient engagement platform in the 1960s.
 At that time, the US government channeled lots of money into public healthcare services and innovation.